donishadsmith/neurocaps/docs/examples/extraction.rst

 Tutorial 1: Using ``neurocaps.extraction.TimeseriesExtractor``
 ==============================================================
-The purpose of this module is to perform timeseries extraction, cleaning, and visualization.
-Additionally, it is used to create the necessary dictionary structure needed for CAP.
-Technically, this dictionary structure can be manually created if the BOLD images where not preprocessed using fMRIPrep.
-Output from the `Extracting Timeseries` section is from a test from Github Actions using a truncated version of an open dataset provided by `Laumann & Poldrack <https://openfmri.org/dataset/ds000031/>`_ and used in `Laumann et al., 2015 <https://doi.org/10.1016/j.neuron.2015.06.037>`_ [1]_ was also utilized.
-This data was obtained from the OpenfMRI database, accession number ds000031.
+This module is designed to perform timeseries extraction, nuisance regression, and visualization.
+Additionally, it generates the necessary dictionary structure required for ``CAP``.
+If the BOLD images have not been preprocessed using fMRIPrep (or a similar pipeline), the dictionary structure can be manually created.

+The output in the `Extracting Timeseries` section is generated from a test run using GitHub Actions.
+This test uses a truncated version of the open dataset provided by `Laumann & Poldrack <https://openfmri.org/dataset/ds000031/>`_ [1]_ and was obtained from the OpenfMRI database, accession number ds000031.

 Extracting Timeseries
 ---------------------
+Note: when an asterisk (*) follows a name, all confounds that start with the preceding term will be automatically included.
+For example, placing an asterisk after cosine (cosine*) will utilize all parameters that begin with cosine.

 .. code-block:: python

     from neurocaps.extraction import TimeseriesExtractor

     dir = os.path.dirname(__file__)

-    """If an asterisk '*' is after a name, all confounds starting with the term preceding the parameter will be used. in this case, all parameters starting with cosine will be used."""

     confounds = ["Cosine*", "aComp*", "Rot*"]